-President Donald Trump is probably the first president ever to really use Twitter for everything from discussion of national policy to complaining about the behavior of football players.
-I've skimmed the profiles of leaders like Canadian prime minister Justin Trudeau and even Trump's predecessor Barack Obama.
-This is probably the first time I've seen a world leader concern himself on the regular with matters "ordinary" citizens would really talk about over coffee.
+President Donald Trump is probably the first president to really use Twitter as a means of discussing everything from national policy to complaining about the behavior of football players.
+I've skimmed the profiles of leaders like Canadian prime minister, Justin Trudeau, and even Trump's predecessor, Barack Obama.
+This is probably the first time I've seen a world leader concern himself on the regular with matters that "ordinary" citizens would likely talk about over coffee.

-I'll admit it - I don't get why a president would worry about NFL players taking a knee to the point where he's pushing the NFL commissioner to take action.
-I don't get why he would take shots at the actors on Saturday Night Live.
-I don't get why now, he's turned his attention to something that happened around two years ago with Jimmy Fallon.
+I'll admit it—I don't get why a president would push an NFL commissioner to take action against NFL players who are taking a knee.
+I don't get why a president would take shots at the actors on Saturday Night Live.
+And, I don't get why Trump has now turned his attention to something that happened around two years ago with Jimmy Fallon.

 As we all know, social media is a hugely powerful platform.
 Fandoms rise and fall all the time with social media.
 I realize that Trump has always set his sights on having the best ratings ever, regardless of whether he's hosting The Apprentice or running the United States of America.

 However, running a television show and running a country are—I would imagine—two very different things, and Trump isn't hosting a TV show anymore.

 So that's why, yet again, I'm here, wondering why Trump has chosen to argue over something as silly as what Fallon did on his talk show two years ago.

 Doesn't he have anything else to worry about?
 The Mueller investigation?
 The fact that he pulled the United States out of the United Nations Human Rights Council?
 The trade war he picked with Canada?
 As an aside, I'm still a little surprised over that one.
 We Canadians aren't exactly known for being hard to get along with, and yet, Trump is choosing to act as though our government is trying to put the States under its thumb.